bigbluebutton/webcams-to-screenshare/README.md

 In this prototype, Chrome runs within Docker container and can run on a different server.
 When run, chrome is controled using selenium, loads the BigBlueButton, and does the following:

-  # hides the User list and presentation (the screen becomes a grid of the webcams)
+  1. hides the User list and presentation (the screen becomes a grid of the webcams)
-  # takes presenter control, and
+  1. takes presenter control, and
-  # begin desktop sharing.
+  1. begins screen sharing.

 Once it starts, the presentation area for other users then displays a grid of webcams.